 Artist Statement

 My work is a reflection of my idiosyncratic beliefs about memory, and how I view the world.
 Memory, for me, is like a series of snapshots, captured at inauspicious moments.
-I remember my life through the things that I notice through windows, waiting for transportation or a seat at a restaurant, while walking through flea markets, shopping malls and back alleys, or while sitting in my favourite chair, drinking my morning coffee.
+I want to hold onto the moments that are about the beauty of the ordinary.

-I am a watercolourist, because I love the translucency, and richness of colour, texture and value that are inherent in the medium.
-Recently, I have been playing with the fluidity of paint.
-I love to work with liquid paint, dripping it onto a wet paper, and allowing the colours to blend and mix organically.
+Recently, I have been playing with layers of images, combining moments in unexpected ways.
+Different, fleeting images emerge as one approaches the painting, much like examining a memory brings different pictures to mind.
+I love combining imagery that has both organic and inorganic elements, and strong value contrasts.
 I love the sense of happenstance and the surprises that I get from letting go of complete control of the final image.
 Through this I capture the beauty of the momentary and the unexpected.

 Background